-Syrian regime recaptures ancient city of Palmyra from ISIS
+Syrian regime recaptures ancient city of Palmyra from ISIS | CNN

 Palmyra was seized from regime forces by ISIS in December after hundreds of the jihadist group’s militants launched a coordinated attack in and around the city.

-Palmyra is seen as strategically important to both sides in Syria's more than five year civil war.
+Palmyra is seen as strategically important to both sides in Syria’s civil war, which has continued for more than five years.

-Located in Homs province, in central Syria, it is around 225 kilometers (140 miles) from Raqqa, considered ISIS' headquarters in Syria.
+Located in Homs province, in central Syria, Palmyra is around 225 kilometers (140 miles) from Raqqa, considered ISIS’ headquarters in Syria.

+Control of Palmyra has passed from the regime to ISIS and back again a number of times.

 Kremlin spokesman Dmitry Peskov said Syrian government forces completed their operation with the help of Russian airpower, reported Russia’s state news agency TASS.